Dev-Dominic/Chinese-Swatter/README.md

 # Chinese-Swatter

-Java application used to help in studying for Chinese using the New Chinese Practical Reader Book
+Flask Web application that provides resources to help students study/practice Chinese

+## Objectives

+1. Build functional system that provides a resource in which students can learn chinese characters
+2. Build a fully functional graphical interface using java

+## Project Structure

+## Documentation